Advertising and Video Brief Templates

 Who are your competitors

 When writing the brief include information on your competitors.
 It might not always be apparent to those outside your industry who they are.
 It’s a useful exercise to see what your competitors are doing in their marketing campaigns.

 Is there any research to include

 If you have market research, stats from your website or information from your marketing teams, please add it.
 Having firm stats to construct a creative campaign around give you the certainty that the ideas are heading in the right direction.

 What deliverables are required

-Including all the possible delivery formats you’ll need helps steer the agency to deliver useful content.
+Including all the possible delivery formats in the video production brief helps steer the agency to deliver useful content.
 It also makes sure that creative has been originated to work across multiple platforms.
 Sometimes having delivery constraints can throw up unusual or surprising ideas which elevate the concept.